 - Is it an isolated injury or not?

-- Is the patient an independent ambulator or requires assistive devices?
+- Is the patient an independent ambulator or one who requires assistive devices?

 - Is the patient experiencing signs of neuropathy (pain, tingling, loss of sensation, etc.)?